Google Marketplace pipeline integration

-Once you configure Codefresh to use your own Kubernetes cluster for builds you will enjoy all benefits of a Hybrid installation as the Codefresh UI and management dashboards will still run in a SAAS manner, while the actual builds and pipelines will execute in your own cluster.
+Once you configure Codefresh to use your own Kubernetes cluster for builds, you can enjoy all benefits of a hybrid installation as the Codefresh UI and management dashboards will still run in a SAAS manner, while the actual builds and pipelines will execute in your own cluster.

 The major benefits are the following:

 - You define exactly what resources are used for your builds instead of relying on Codefresh infrastructure.